Baal Shem Tov, or Besht — the founder of Chasidism —

-Shoshanat Yaakov is a substantial rewrite of the theology of the book of Esther, inserting a divine "Thou" in a book where God does not appear once.
-Even Mordechai, the most pious figure of the story, doesn't come closer to recognizing God's presence than saying to Esther, "If you fall silent, help will come from another place."
+Shoshanat Yaakov is a substantial rewrite of the theology of the book of Esther, inserting a divine "Thou" in a book where God does not appear even once.
+Even Mordechai, the most pious figure in the book of Esther, doesn't come closer to recognizing God's presence than saying to Esther, "If you fall silent, help will come from another place."

-In a shul where everyone knows the song and breaks out singing right at the end of the megillah reading, Shoshanat Yaakov has another function: to firmly place the phrase "Cursed be Haman, Blessed be Mordechai" in everyone's mind, installing a never-ending melody-loop of these words—thereby making it even more challenging to reach the state called "Ad delo yada", where one doesn't know the difference between "Cursed be Haman" and "Blessed be Mordechai".
+In a shul where everyone knows the song and breaks out singing right at the end of the megillah reading, Shoshanat Yaakov has another function: to firmly place the phrase "Cursed be Haman, Blessed be Mordechai" in everyone's mind, installing a never-ending melody-loop of these words—thereby making it even more challenging to reach the state called "Ad delo yada", where one no longer knows the difference between "Cursed be Haman" and "Blessed be Mordechai".

 Thank you for linking to these two melodies.
 Chag purim sameach to you and yours!

 Posted by: Rachel at March 20, 2008 9:50 PM

 The first Shoshanat Ya'akov is sung by Breslovers (although I'm not sure they originated it).
 Don't think you can make anything out of how the BJ folks pronounced l'hodi'a.
 They aren't singing in an Ashkenazi accent.
 There is a Breslov version recorded by Andy Statman.

 Posted by: moshe aharon at March 20, 2008 10:52 PM

 A Freilichen Purim!